CICERO (Community Initiative for Continuing Earth Radio Occultation)

 CICERO (Community Initiative for Continuing Earth Radio Occultation) pathfinder mission of GeoOpticsMission Design Constellation Launch Mission Status Sensor Complement References

 CICERO is a planned constellation of LEO (Low-Earth Orbiting) microsatellites for performing GPS and Galileo radio occultation (GNSS-RO) of Earth's atmosphere and surface remote sensing by GNSS reflection.
-The overall goal of the system is to deliver critical data on the state of the Earth to scientists and decision makers worldwide.
-Products will include high-accuracy profiles of atmospheric pressure, temperature, and moisture; 3D maps of the electron distribution in the ionosphere; and a variety of ocean and ice properties.
-Principal applications will be weather forecasting, climate research, and space weather monitoring.
-2) 3) 4) 5) 6) 7) 8) 9)
+The overall goal of the system is to deliver critical data on the state of the Earth to scientists and decision-makers worldwide.
+Products will include:

 The main objective of the CICERO pathfinder mission is to deploy two microsatellites to demonstrate the capabilities of the CICERO small satellite bus while enhancing weather and climate forecasting capabilities.